-Humberto I. “Hum” Cardounel, Jr., joined the National Policing Institute in 2022 and is the Director of International Programs.
+Humberto I. “Hum” Cardounel, Jr., is the Senior Director of the Policing Division at the National Policing Institute.
 Prior to joining the National Policing Institute, Humberto served nearly 32 years in law enforcement before retiring as the Chief of Police from the Henrico County (VA) Police Department in 2020.
 During his law enforcement career, he held many command and executive level positions in: Patrol, Criminal Investigations, Organized Crime, Special Operations & Homeland Security, Internal Affairs, Personnel, Training, and Accreditation.
 He also served on various local and state committees, to include two Virginia Gubernatorial committee appointments.

 In addition to his law enforcement experience, he also served as an Assessor and Team Leader for the Commission on Accreditation for Law Enforcement Agencies (CALEA), working with agencies in the U.S. and internationally seeking law enforcement accreditation.